prog4biol/pfb2024/problemsets/Unix_02_problemset.md

 # Unix 2 Problem Set

+You might have already completed 1 and 2 while following along with the lecture.

-1. Go to GitHub and create a free accout.
+1. You may have completed this while following along with lecture.
+You don't need to do this again.
+Go to GitHub and create a free accout.

-2. Look back at the notes and create your SSH key and add it to your github account.
+2. You may have completed this while following along with lecture.
+You don't need to do this again.
+Look back at the notes and create your SSH key and add it to your github account.
    [Notes for key creation](https://github.com/prog4biol/pfb2023/blob/master/unix.md#generating-a-new-ssh-key)

  #### Create Key and passphrase